dougeby/IntuneDocs/intune/vpn-settings-windows-10.md

   - **Default server**: Enables this server as the default server that devices use to establish the connection.
 Set only one server as the default.
   - **Import**: Browse to a comma-separated file that contains a list of servers in the format: description, IP address or FQDN, Default server.
 Choose **OK** to import these servers into the **Servers** list.
   - **Export**: Exports the list of servers to a comma-separated-values (csv) file

+- **Register IP addresses with internal DNS**: Select **Enable** to configure the Windows 10 VPN profile to dynamically register the IP addresses assigned to the VPN interface with the internal DNS, or select **Disable** to not register not dynamically register the IP addresses.

 - **Connection type**: Select the VPN connection type from the following list of vendors: